Jonathan2251/lbt/source/opt.rst

    :local:
    :depth: 4

-This chapter introduce llvm optimization.
+This chapter introduces LLVM optimization.

-LLVM IR optimization
+LLVM IR Optimization
 ----------------------

-The llvm-link provide optimizaton in IR level which can apply in different programs developed by more than one language.
-Of course, it can apply in the same language which support seperate compile.
+The `llvm-link` tool provides optimization at the IR level, which can
+be applied across different programs developed in multiple languages.
+Of course, it can also be applied to the same language that supports
+separate compilation.

 .. _llvm-link-f-flow:
 .. graphviz:: ../Fig/opt/llvm-link.gv
   :caption: llvm-link flow

-Clang provide optimization options to do optimation from high level language to IR.
+Clang provides optimization options to optimize code from high-level
+languages to IR.
-But since many languages like C/C++ support separate compilation, it meaning there is no chance to do inter-procedure optimization if the functions come from
+However, since many languages like C/C++ support separate compilation,
+there is no opportunity for inter-procedure optimization if functions
-different source files.
+come from different source files.

-To solve this problem, llvm provide **llvm-link** to link all \*.bc into a single IR file, and through **opt** to finish the inter-procedure optimation [#]_.
+To solve this problem, LLVM provides **llvm-link** to link all `*.bc`
+files into a single IR file, and then uses **opt** to perform
+inter-procedure optimization [#]_.

-Beyond the DAG local optimization mentioned in Chapter 2, there are global optimization based on inter-procedure analysis [#dragonbooks-9]_.
+Beyond the DAG local optimization discussed in Chapter 2 of lbd, LLVM supports
+global optimizations based on inter-procedure analysis [#dragonbooks-9]_.

-The following steps and examples show this optimization solution in llvm.
+The following steps and examples demonstrate this optimization approach
+in LLVM.

 .. rubric:: exlbt/input/optimizen/1.cpp
 .. literalinclude:: ../exlbt/input/optimize/1.cpp